paulfioravanti/hid_hosts/README.md

 ### C

-This version of the host will likely be the one I use and make improvements to moving forward.
+This version of the host I use and will make improvements to moving forward.

 #### Prerequisites